reality324/RLMolLM/README.md

 This repository contains code for training and evaluating molecular generation models using reinforcement learning approaches.
 The framework supports both scaffold-based and non-scaffold molecular generation with various training configurations.

-**Note**: While the codebase includes GAN components (generator and discriminator), only the **generator** is used in practice due to mode collapse issues commonly encountered with GANs in molecular generation.
-The training focuses on language model approaches with optional reinforcement learning enhancement.

 ## Table of Contents
 - [Installation](#installation)
 - [Project Structure](#project-structure)